 - Don’t forget to include class made books.
 Class made books are very inexpensive ways to add books to your library area.
 I try to make one class made book for every theme that we study and add it to our class library or circulate it in a Buddy Bag.
 The possibilities are endless for class books and the children really love them because they helped in the process.
 Class made books will help inspire even the most reluctant reader to pick up a book.

-This is a common problem and one way that I have found to help solve this issue is to get creative.
-In some classrooms the library also doubles as the circle area or word wall area because there simply isn’t enough space to allow for a separate area.
-The most important thing is to provide access to as many books as possible.
+This is a very common problem, the best way to solve it is to get creative!
+In some classrooms, the library also doubles as the circle area or word wall area because there simply isn’t enough space to allow for a separate area.
+The most important thing is to provide your kids with access to as many books as possible.

-My students mistreat the books in the classroom library, what should I do?
+My students mistreat the books in the preschool classroom library, what should I do?

 - The best way to get your students to develop a love for reading and books is to provide a time during the day in your schedule for B.E.A.R (Be Excited About Reading) or more commonly referred to in older grades as D.E.A.R.
 (Drop Everything And Read) or simply S.S.R.
 (Silent Sustained Reading).
 B.E.A.R. time is a time when ALL students are expected to be reading or looking at books at the same time, including the teacher.
 In Pre-K and Kinder classes it is not necessary to require absolute silence as the older grades do.